Bunka Gakuen University: History

 Bunka Gakuen University is a part of a large conglomerate of institutions including the Bunka Fashion College within the same campus in Shinjuku, Tokyo.
-Bunka Fashion College is regularly ranked within the top 10 in the world.
 In 2012 Bunka Gakuen University and Bunka Fashion College opened a Masters level course in Fashion Studies aimed at foreign students.
 This course is called the Global Fashion Concentration and is taught completely in English.

 Main campus

 The university's main campus is in the western part of Tokyo's Shinjuku neighborhood.
 The main building is 21 stories tall, and includes facilities such as a library, costume museum, and a resource center.
 The main campus is about an 8-minute walk from JR Shinjuku Station and about a 3-minute walk from the #6 exit of the Toei Shinjuku subway station.

 The campus is shared with 4 colleges and universities from Bunka Gakuen.
 The other 3 institutions are Bunka Fashion College, Bunka Fashion Graduate University, and Bunka Institute of Language.